jrletner/FE_Project/README.md

 # FE_Project

-A lightweight front‑end and MEAN practice repo (MongoDB, Express, Angular, Node.js).
-It hosts small, focused examples and class exercises you can open directly in a browser or extend into larger projects.
+A lightweight front‑end and MEAN demo application repo (MongoDB, Express, Angular, Node.js).
+It hosts small, class project files you can open directly in a browser or extend into larger projects.

 ## What is MEAN?